darus90/nCNC/README.md

 * Bug fixed object duplication when modifying Toolpath Configs.
 * Added, G-Code conversion progress bar
 * Changed, G-Code reader progress bar position
+* Added 'auto convert' button.
+Not fully stable.
+Continuing to improve.

 ### v0.6.3
 * The feature of creating a circle in a single line has been improved.